mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 The choice of the starting toolset and mission shapes the balance and profile of initial community activity.

-This section

-**Choice of code playgrounds and phaser javascript framework**
+**Observations on the use of code playgrounds and other authoring tools**

 <!-- Make point that it is hard to separate out tools and communities.
 In case of Mozilla, code playgrounds, and teach the web, and the culture of developers and teaching communities they are interlinked.
 Discuss and compare to Kafai in book, the lineage of Logo, Scratch.
 Instead the more authentic approach of a real language.